warelab/release-notes/oryza-guides/User Guide---2022-01-01.md

 **_Oryza_ PanGenome User Guide**

-This user guide refers to the contents of the Third Public Release (November 2021) of the Rice PanGenome.
-Currently, the PanGenome hosts 25 rice genomes and Leersia perrieri, an ancestor of rice, 11 of those Oryzae genomes were recently described (Zhou et al, 2020), and 7 outgroups (Arabidopsis thaliana, Sorghum bicolor, Vitis vinifera ssp. vinifera PN40024, Selaginella moellendorffii, Chlamydomonas reinhardtii, Drosophila melanogaster, and 2 versions of Zea mays B73  (Hufford et al, 2021; Jiao et al, 2017)).
+This user guide refers to the contents of the Eighth Public Release (August 2024) of the Rice PanGenome.
+Currently, the PanGenome hosts 28 rice genomes including _Leersia perrieri_, an ancestor of rice, 16 Oryzeae Platinum Standard RefSeqs (the MAGIC16 or PSRefSeq collection; Zhou et al, 2020), domesticated African rice, short life cycle KitaakeX, and heirloom US Carolina Gold Rice.
+In addition, release 8 included the genomes of six plant outgroups (_Arabidopsis thaliana_, _Sorghum bicolor_, _Vitis vinifera_ ssp. _vinifera_ PN40024, _Selaginella moellendorffii_, _Chlamydomonas reinhardtii_, and 2 assembly versions of _Zea may_s B73 (Hufford et al, 2021; Jiao et al, 2017), and _Drosophila melanogaster_.

-At present, most data types are only available for Japonica rice, so this guide will focus on the Grain Width on chromosome 8 gene model, also known as GW8.
+At present, most data types are only available for Japonica rice, therefore this guide will focus on data and views for the Grain Width on chromosome 8 (GW8) gene model.

 - [PanGenome Search interface](#search-interface)
 - [Searching for a gene](#gene-search)